stijn-dejongh/lovecraft_public_domain/raw_converts/sot.md

 were far greater than those of the majority.
 These were the dying   permanent   exiles, whose bodies in the future had been seized by keen-minded members of the Great Race who, faced with death, sought to escape mental extinction.
-Such melancholy exiles were not as common as might be expected, since the longevity of the Great Race lessened its love of life&mdash;especially among those superior minds capable of projection.
-From cases of the permanent projection of elder minds arose many of those lasting changes of personality noticed in later history&mdash;including mankind&rsquo;s.
+Such melancholy exiles were not as common as might be expected, since the longevity of the Great Race lessened its love of life--especially among those superior minds capable of projection.
+From cases of the permanent projection of elder minds arose many of those lasting changes of personality noticed in later history--including mankind's.

-  As for the ordinary cases of exploration&mdash;when the displacing mind had learned what it wished in the future, it would build an apparatus like that which had started its flight and reverse the process of projection.
+  As for the ordinary cases of exploration--when the displacing mind had learned what it wished in the future, it would build an apparatus like that which had started its flight and reverse the process of projection.
 Once more it would be in its own body in its own age, while the lately captive mind would return to that body of the future to which it properly belonged.
 Only when one or the other of the bodies had died during the exchange was this restoration impossible.
-In such cases, of course, the exploring mind had&mdash;like those of the death-escapers&mdash;to live out an alien-bodied life in the future; or else the captive mind&mdash;like the dying permanent exiles&mdash;had to end its days in the form and past age of the Great Race.
+In such cases, of course, the exploring mind had--like those of the death-escapers--to live out an alien-bodied life in the future; or else the captive mind--like the dying permanent exiles--had to end its days in the form and past age of the Great Race.

-  This fate was least horrible when the captive mind was also of the Great Race&mdash;a not infrequent occurrence, since in all its periods that race was intensely concerned with its own future.
-The number of dying permanent exiles of the Great Race was very slight&mdash;largely because of the tremendous penalties attached to displacements of future Great Race minds by the moribund.
-Through projection, arrangements were made to inflict these penalties on the offending minds in their new future bodies&mdash;and sometimes forced re-exchanges were effected.
+  This fate was least horrible when the captive mind was also of the Great Race--a not infrequent occurrence, since in all its periods that race was intensely concerned with its own future.
+The number of dying permanent exiles of the Great Race was very slight--largely because of the tremendous penalties attached to displacements of future Great Race minds by the moribund.
+Through projection, arrangements were made to inflict these penalties on the offending minds in their new future bodies--and sometimes forced re-exchanges were effected.
 Complex cases of the displacement of exploring or already captive minds by minds in various regions of the past had been known and carefully rectified.
 In every age since the discovery of mind-projection, a minute but well-recognised element of the population consisted of Great Race minds from past ages, sojourning for a longer or shorter while.

-  When a captive mind of alien origin was returned to its own body in the future, it was purged by an intricate mechanical hypnosis of all it had learned in the Great Race&rsquo;s age&mdash;this because of certain troublesome consequences inherent in the general carrying forward of knowledge in large quantities.
+  When a captive mind of alien origin was returned to its own body in the future, it was purged by an intricate mechanical hypnosis of all it had learned in the Great Race's age--this because of certain troublesome consequences inherent in the general carrying forward of knowledge in large quantities.
 The few existing instances of clear transmission had caused, and would cause at known future times, great disasters.
 And it was largely in consequence of two cases of the kind (said the old myths) that mankind had learned what it had concerning